 - Keep your hands busy.
 Play with a fidget toy or squeeze a stress ball while you’re waiting in line.
 Give yourself a moisturizing hand treatment with lotion/paraffin and gloves while you watch television.

 - Place signs that say “NO PICKING” on your bathroom mirror, in your compact mirror, on the TV remote, on your car visor mirror or rear-view mirror... wherever you are likely to see them when you start to pick!

 - Wear gloves.
 It may sound silly, but it will be impossible to pick your face while wearing gloves.
-You can wear them overnight, too, if you tend to sleep with your face on your hands.
+You can wear them when you are driving or while you sleep, too! (if you tend to sleep with your face on your hands.)
 Just be sure to wash the gloves regularly.